1961: Les Fiancés du Puits-Doré

 Alongside Don Quixote and Cyrano de Bergerac, the honoured bandit Mandrin Belle-Humeur has his place in Françoise’s pantheon.
 She also dedicated a book to him in 1957.
 Our French Robin Hood shares the limelight here with an 11-year-old girl who displays an audacity, courage and commitment “not expected of people of her sex”, to paraphrase an 18th-century phrase.

-This novel from the Bibliothèque Verte, much better written than the rest of the collection as far as I remember, is very much in line with Françoise’s other children’s books: colorful and meticulous descriptions, realistic historical context, adventures and twists in all chapters.
+This novel from the Bibliothèque Verte series, much better written than the rest of the collection as far as I can remember, is very much in line with Françoise’s other children’s books: colorful and detailed descriptions, realistic historical context, adventures and twists and turns in every chapter.
 A book quite suited to instilling a taste for literature.
 (Vincent)

 Paris, Arthème Fayard, 26 pages.